-Adult Daycare - A facility providing care for the elderly and/or functionally impaired adults in a protective setting for a portion of a 24-hour day.
+Adult Daycare - A facility providing care for the elderly and/or func@onally impaired adults in a protec@ve se@ng for a por@on of a 24-hour day.

 Agricultural Services - An establishment primarily engaged in providing services specifically for the agricultural community which is not directly associated with a farm operation.
 Included in this use type would be servicing of agricultural equipment, independent equipment operators, and other related agricultural services.